-In the minds of many winter in Iceland is extremely cold and harsh.
+In the minds of many, winter in Iceland is extremely cold and harsh.
 It is not uncommon for people to imagine something similar to a Siberian winter.
-In reality the Icelandic winter has an average temperature of 0° C (32°F), that is less than many cities in the US and many European countires.
-But due to wind and the ever-changing weather you should always bring good winter clothing and be prepared for anything.
+In reality, the Icelandic winter has an average temperature of 0° C (32°F), that is less than many cities in the US and many European countries.
+But due to the wind and the ever-changing weather you should always bring good winter clothing and be prepared for anything.
 You should also make sure to have the latest information on weather and road conditions.
-But the best thing about Icelandic winter are the adventures you can have all around the country.
+But the best thing about Icelandic winter, are the adventures you can have all around the country.
 Here I want to tell you about some of the amazing things you can do in East Iceland this season.

 - See wild reindeer.
 East Iceland is the only part of Iceland where reindeer live wild.
 The best season to find them is during winter because they spend summertime further inland away from human population.
-In the colder season they come down to lowland in search for food.
-Join us on our Wild Reindeer Experience where we help you get the best view at these magnificent creatures.
+In the colder season, they come down to lowland in search of food.
+Join us for our Wild Reindeer Experience where we help you get the best view of these magnificent creatures.

 - Super Jeep tours in the highlands.
 As snow covers the mountains and highlands of Iceland we get a chance to drive to places otherwise only accessible by foot.
 Since the snow and frozen ground protects the delicate nature below it is possible to drive specially equipped super jeeps off-road.
 This is a very popular activity among locals in East Iceland.
 It is also a great adventure you shouldn´t miss when traveling in Iceland.
 Join us on our tour up Mt.
 Kistufell to see for yourself.